pyrsia/pyrsia.github.io/docs/developer/things-to-know.md

 Read the community meeting notes, watch meeting recordings and join the Pyrsia Slack channel on OpenSSF Slack.
 This is the best way to get caught up and start a conversation with the team.
 - [Google Groups](https://groups.google.com/g/pyrsia)
 - [Join Slack](https://openssf.slack.com/archives/C02RC7Y5EUV)

+## Understand Submittal Reviews

+All submissions, from code to content, will require a review.
+Where possible, GitHub pull requests will be used for this purpose.
+Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.
+For more details, check out out [Contributing Guidelines](https://pyrsia.io/docs/developer/contributing/)

 ## Learn the Community Expectations and Roles